docknetwork/api-docs/source/index.html.md

 ```

 ### did_update_key
 This event indicates a `keyType` value within the DID has been updated.
-It will send a POST message to webhook whenever the `keyType` value has been updated.
+It will fire when the `keyType` value has been updated.

 > SAMPLE JSON PAYLOAD